Some of the lovely things our students and their parents have said.

 From our first meeting, I felt extremely comfortable talking to Doug, and he and I immediately built a strong rapport.
 Doug learned about me by asking wide-ranging questions and taking great notes.
 And he always listened attentively.
 I was amazed when, many weeks later, Doug was routinely able to recall small, seemingly unrelated details and show me how to use them to improve the essays we were working on.

-Doug helped me refine my broad, vague, scattered ideas into cohesive themes.
+Doug helped me refine my broad, vague, scattered ideas into coherent themes.
 By the time we were done, I was amazed at how my stories had transformed into cohesive, succinct, powerful essays.
 Through this holistic process, Doug made me a much better writer and taught me skills that I constantly find myself applying to everything I write.

 I got into my first-choice school, a gigantic reach based on my GPA — something I’m sure I never could have accomplished without Doug and the well-crafted essays that he was able to pull out of my jumble of ideas and stories.
 I can’t thank and recommend him enough.